Another unworkable proposal from NHS ‘experts’ on morning-after pill

 Church-based programmes such as Love for Life (Northern Ireland), Love2last (Sheffield), Challenge Team, Romance Academy or Lovewise (Newcastle) are getting great results and have much wisdom to pass on.
 How about financing some serious research into examining them in more depth?

-with the title Another unworkable proposal from NHS ‘experts’ on morning-after pill.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2013/02/another-unworkable-proposal-from-nhs.html.
+You have read this article Sexual Health / Sexuality with the title Another unworkable proposal from NHS ‘experts’ on morning-after pill.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2013/02/another-unworkable-proposal-from-nhs.html.
 Thanks!